ben-newell/configuration/README.md

 This gives me, first, a good sense of connection issues [if any], second, a chance to make initial observations of the fresh “image” and, lastly, do some minor de-bugging around the System (likely when the system will show it’s proclivity for bugs is later but c’est la vie).

 # Change SHELL
-Make sure this gets done before ```source```ing bootsrap.sh.
+Make sure this gets done before source on bootsrap.sh.

 Make sure that you are singed into your account on the app store, iCloud, et cetera.
-SOME things require you to be signed in but not everything throughout the execution of just ```./.macos``` but otherwise you'll have good execution and if anything get's added to your ~/HOME directory that shouldn't be there just remove it manually and make a pull request.
+SOME things require you to be signed in but not everything throughout the execution of just ./.macos but otherwise you'll have good execution and if anything get's added to your HOME directory that shouldn't be there just remove it manually and make a pull request.

-> If you are on Mojave the shell will be bash, woohoo!
+If you are on Mojave the shell will be bash, woohoo!
 The defualt interactive shell in Catalina (10.15) is zsh. [wikipedia](https://en.wikipedia.org/wiki/Z_shell)

 - [Here](https://www.addictivetips.com/mac-os/hide-default-interactive-shell-is-now-zsh-in-terminal-on-macos/) [are](http://zsh.sourceforge.net/) [a](https://discussions.apple.com/thread/250911992) [few](https://www.howtogeek.com/362409/what-is-zsh-and-why-should-you-use-it-instead-of-bash/) [helpful](http://zsh.sourceforge.net/Doc/Release/index.html#:~:text=Zsh%20is%20able%20to%20emulate,last%20updated%20February%2014%2C%202020.) [links](https://github.com/koalaman/shellcheck/)

 ### From bash or zsh

-Type ```git```, you should see something like this -> follow the steps that are listed in the windows to install the *command line tools*.
+Type git, you should see something like this -> follow the steps that are listed in the windows to install the *command line tools*.

 ![Imgur](https://i.imgur.com/hgheXKb.png)
 ![Imgur](https://i.imgur.com/hkn1u9d.png)